A New Trial is Not Automatically Warranted when Jury Renders what a Plaintiff Perceives to be an Inadequate Jury Verdict

 The defense argued with expert testimony that plaintiff’s x-rays taken right after the accident were normal showing only arthritic or degenerative changes, and that plaintiff’s injuries were not permanent.
 The cervical fusion performed in 2011 was not attributed to the 2007 car accident.

-The jury found that both plaintiff and defendant were equally liable for the accident, plaintiff’s injuries were not permanent, and awarded plaintiff only $18,506 in past medical bills.
-Nothing was awarded to plaintiff for pain and suffering.
+The jury found that both plaintiff and defendant were equally liable for the accident, plaintiff’s injuries were not permanent, and the awarded plaintiff only $18,506 in past medical bills.
+Nothing was awarded to the plaintiff for pain and suffering.
+Sometimes help with medical bills may not come from the case you thought would be helpful to you, that is why there are sites like GoFundMe set up for those who need that help to pay expenses when other avenues have let them down.

 Regarding the standard of appellate standard of review regarding this issue of an inadequate jury award, the appellate court quoted: